yyahige1/cv32e40p_projet/README.md

 Various utilities for running tests and performing various verification-related activities in the core-v-verif repository.

 ### core-v-cores
-Empty sub-directory into which the RTL from one or more of the [CORE-V-CORES](https://github.com/openhwgroup/core-v-cores) repositories is cloned.
+Sub-directoy containing the RTL implementation for the cv32e40p core.

-### cv32e40p, cv32e40x, cv32e40s, cva6
+### Cv32e40p
 Core-specific verification code.

 ### docs